jcropsey-gatech/CS4641B-2021/docs/index.md

 To compensate for bias in the data set due to the overrepresentation of affected individuals, unaffected individuals were oversampled via [Synthetic Minority Oversampling Technique (SMOTE)](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html).

-A 100-component PCA transform was fitted to unaffected, original-representation data and then feed into the NN.
+A 100-component PCA transform was fitted to unaffected, original-representation data and then fed into the NN.
 Again, various combinations of layer count, layer density, activations, and epochs were explored.

 Adding a validation\_split argument to the fit() was also explored.